-Performance of standard test conditions: irradiance 1000W.m-2, cell temperature 25°C, AM 1.5 spectrum.
-Based on aperture area.
+(1) Performance of standard test conditions: irradiance 1000W.m-2, cell temperature 25°C, AM 1.5 spectrum.

-Note: The watt rating of the PV modules are increasing annually due to improvements in technology, manufacturing processes and efficiencies.
+Note: The watt ratings of the PV modules are increasing annually due to improvements in technology, manufacturing processes and efficiencies.
 The watt rating of the PV modules is likely to increase after the date this document has been published.